volpts/saare/README.md

 # The Saare Library

 Saare is yet another collection of Scala Libraries.
-Early development.
+*Early development.*

 # Dependencies
 JDK 7 (and hopefully future versions of JDK).
 Other dependencies are handled by sbt.

-Currently Saare only supports Scala 2.10.3, with experimental support for Scala 2.11.0-RC7.
+Currently Saare only supports Scala 2.10.3.
 Back porting to 2.9.x is not planned.

 Tested on `Arch Linux x86\_64` and `OpenJDK 1.7.0_45`.